mactepluke/abernathy-clinic/README.md

 This repository contains the source code of the project.

-This corresponds to the _OpenClassroom_ Project entitle "Build a microservice application for your client", the last project of the _JAVA application developer_ training.

 It has been written by Jean-Luc METZ ([luc.metz@icloud.com]()) between July and September 2023 using Angular for the UI, and Spring Boot for the backend.

 This exact application is currently deployed and hosted here for you to test: http://syngleton.co/mediscreen (mobile-friendly)